 - 3.8 The board should adopt a written code of business conduct and ethics (a code).
 The code should be applicable to directors, officers and employees of the issuer.
 The code should constitute written standards that are reasonably designed to promote integrity and to deter wrongdoing.
-In particular, it should address the following issues: - (a) conflicts of interest, including transactions and agreements in respect of which a director or executive officer has a material interest; - (b) protection and proper use of corporate assets and opportunities;
+In particular, it should address the following issues: - (a) conflicts of interest, including transactions and agreements in respect of which a director or executive officer has a material interest;

-1 Issuers may consider appointing a corporate governance committee to consider these issues.
+Issuers may consider appointing a corporate governance committee to consider these issues.
 A corporate governance committee should have a majority of independent directors, with the remaining members being "non-management" directors.